-College football betting is alive and well in Pennsylvania.
-In fact, there are few restrictions when it comes to betting on college football in PA.
-As long as you don’t have a direct affiliation with a PA college or the NCAA, you are free to bet on college football in the Keystone State.
+College football betting is live and well in Pennsylvania.
+And in fact, unlike other states, there are few restrictions when it comes to betting on college football in PA.

 PA sportsbooks offer moneylines, point spreads, over/unders, futures, and parlay betting on college football for every team and conference.
-From the regular season to the postseason and any one of dozens of bowl games, retail sportsbooks and sports betting on mobile apps, Pennsylvania have college football more than covered.
+From the regular season to bowl season to the National Championship, online sportsbooks and betting apps in PA have college football more than covered.